 - Transcripts: Transcripts are available through your school and must be sent officially.
 There is usually a small fee associated with this.
 You can request your transcripts to be sent to the schools you are applying to by logging onto Banner, going to Student Services/Student Accounts, Student Records, then Request Official Transcript.

 - Test Scores: Most graduate programs require you to take the GRE, the M.A.T., or another similar exam.
 You should try to sign up for these as soon as you can because test dates are varied, you will need time to prepare and study, and tests can take up to a month or more to be scored.
-You can sign up for the GRE here and the M.A.T. here.
-Some schools might also like you to take the Psychology Subject GRE which you can sign up for here.
+You can sign up for the GRE and the M.A.T..
+Some schools might also like you to take the Psychology Subject GRE, as well.

 - Letters of Recommendation: Letters of recommendation are an important part of the application because they give acceptance boards a chance to hear what other people think of your work ethic and potential for success in graduate school.
 When thinking of whom you will want to ask to write for you, you should consider professors and professionals in the community with whom you have worked closely and who would speak highly and professionally of you.
 Many graduate schools prefer that you have professors write the letters, so if you have people from outside the university who you would like to write for you, try to use them sparingly.
 Remember that these people are very busy and may be being asked to write other letters for other students.
 You should always give your letter writers 6 to 8 weeks advanced notice for when you will need them.
 You should give them a copy of your CV or resume so that they will be able to list some of the things you have accomplished in their letter for you.
 You should also give them pre-addressed and stamped envelopes to the schools you are applying to so that they can send them without issue.
 It is also a good idea to write thank you notes to anyone who writes for you thanking them for their time.